 Coach and car parking spaces are available near the Black Rock (Marina) Station along Madeira Drive.

-- Reduction for members of VERA (Volks Electric Railway Association) on presentation of a valid membership card
+- VERA (Volk's Electric Railway Association) members can buy a return ticket for 60p on presentation of a valid membership card

 Changes to service times & temporary closure information